nwthomas/website/README.md

 - Thanks to my parents for supporting my journey of learning to code.
 I couldn't have done it without you.
 - Thanks [Lambda School](https://lambdaschool.com/) for teaching me the skills that allow me to build applications just like this one.
 - Thanks to [Zach Cole](http://zcole.me/index.html) for some of the inspiration behind my site.
+- Thanks to [Uniswap](https://uniswap.org/) for the inspiration on my contact form
 - Thanks to [Medium](https://medium.com/) for inspiring my article layout.